defendervk/C-Programming-/README.md

 # C++ Programming-

-C++ programming language is a part of object-oriented prrogramming developed by "Bjarne Stroustrap".
+C++ programming language is a part of object-oriented prrogramming developed by "Bjarne Stroustrup".